fuzoh/PICS/README.md

 </div>

-# PICS APP *v1.0.0*
+# PICS APP *v0.3.1*
 An elegant and simple application to manage photos.
 Built with web technologies and vue.js.

 ## Actual version
-- **stable** v1.0.0 *Warning not all features are implemented*
+- **stable** v0.2.2 *Warning not all features are implemented*
-- **last version** v1.0.0 *Unstable*
+- **last version** v0.3.1 *Unstable*
 > Use the tags in the history to find the corresponding commit.

 ## Documentation
 You can find the documentation on this [GitBook](https://bastiennicoud.gitbooks.io/pics).

-## Setting up development
+## Setting up
-### Environnment / dependencies
+### Environment / dependencies
-The app is developp with [electron](https://electronjs.org/).
-A few requirments are necesary to start development.
+The app has been programmed with [electron](https://electronjs.org/).
+A few requirements are necessary to start.

 - node.js ^8.9.1
 - npm ^5.5.1

-We use some librarys, documentation links :
+We has used some libraries, documentation links below:
 - [elctron](https://electronjs.org/docs) *Build desktop apps with web technologies*
 - [electron-vue](https://github.com/SimulatedGREG/electron-vue) *A starter boilerplate to use electron with vue.js*
 - [vue.js](https://vuejs.org/) *A progressive front end javascript framework*

-See the [package.json](package.json) file to see all the project dependecies.
+See the [package.json](package.json) file to see all the project dependencies.
-**Note :** The [7zip-bin](https://www.npmjs.com/package/7zip-bin) dependencie varies depending your os.
-Node.js may attempt to install a version not supported by your os, and thus display some warning messages.
-No problem, the right version is correctly installed.
+**Note :** The [7zip-bin](https://www.npmjs.com/package/7zip-bin) dependency varies depending on your operating system.
+Node.js can attempt to install a version which is not supported by your os.
+Thus.
+It will displays warning messages.
+Nevermind the right version is correctly installed.
-If youre on windows or linux, node try to install [fsevents](https://www.npmjs.com/package/fsevents) and display a warning message, this library is optionnal (supported only by Mac OS).
+If you're on Windows or linux, node will try to install [fsevents](https://www.npmjs.com/package/fsevents) and displays a warning message, which is an optional library (only supported Mac OS).

-### Get the sources, and start developping
+### Get the sources, and start programming
-To start the development, it's really simple.
-See the [documentation](https://bastiennicoud.gitbooks.io/pics) to get more infos of the project structure.
+To start programming, it's simple.
+See the [documentation](https://bastiennicoud.gitbooks.io/pics) to get more infos about the project's structure.
 ```bash
 # clone the repo
 git clone https://github.com/bastiennicoud/PICS.git